 Mala Xiaomian (Chongqing-Style Numbing-Hot Noodle Soup)

-Chongqing's answer to Sichuan's dan dan mian is mala xiaomian, a bowl of hot noodles served in a thin but flavorful broth flavored with Sichuan pepper and chili oil (are you beginning to see a pattern here?), topped with sesame seeds and a bit of steamed cabbage.
+Chongqing's answer to Sichuan's dan dan mian is mala xiaomian, a bowl of hot noodles served in a thin but flavorful broth flavored with Sichuan pepper and chile oil (are you beginning to see a pattern here?), topped with sesame seeds and a bit of steamed cabbage.
 You can get this dish literally anywhere, though it's most often eaten for breakfast.
 A great way to kick your gut into gear before your day has really begun.

 Chengdu-Style Bing (Steam-Griddled Sandwiches)